Hyperbolic surface subgroups of one-ended doubles of free groups: Combinatorial Formulation of Tiling Conjecture

+A non-empty finite list of cycles of a Whitehead graph $G$ is called \emph{balanced} if \begin{enumerate}[(i)] \item $\mathcal{C}$ has at least one cycle of length at least three, \item for each pair of edges $e$ and $f$ incident with a vertex $v^{-1}$, the number of cycles in $\mathcal{C}$ containing both $e$ and $f$ is equal to the number of cycles in $\mathcal{C}$ containing both $e^v$ and $f^v$. \end{enumerate}

 \begin{LEM} Let $n>1$.
-A list $U$ of cyclically reduced words in $F_n$ is polygonal if and only if $W(U)$ has a nonempty list of cycles such that one of the cycles has length at least three and for each pair of edges $e$ and $f$ incident with a vertex $v$, the number of cycles in the list containing both $e$ and $f$ is equal to the number of cycles in the list containing both $\sigma_{v}(e)$ and $\sigma_{v}(f)$.
-Here, $\sigma_v$ denotes the connecting map associated with $W(U)$ at $v$. \end{LEM}
+A list $U$ of cyclically reduced words in $F_n$ is polygonal if and only if $W(U)$ admits a balanced list of cycles. \end{LEM} By Lemma~\ref{lem:equiv}, we can restate Tiling Conjecture combinatorially:

+\begin{CON} A connected and pairwise well-connected Whitehead graph on at least $4$ vertices admits a balanced list of cycles. \end{CON}

-We prove the necessity part by similar arguments to~\cite[Propositions~17 and 21]{Kim2009}.
-The sufficiency part is what we mainly need for this paper.
+Now we provide the proof of Lemma~\ref{lem:equiv}.
+We prove the forward direction by similar arguments to~\cite[Propositions~17 and 21]{Kim2009}.
+The backward direction is what we mainly need for this paper.